 Requirements of internal organs also influence the shape of the abdomen.
-The crop of this mosquito is so full of blood that the abdomen is swollen to near maximum size (cuticle does not stretch).
+The midgut of this mosquito is so full of blood that the abdomen is swollen to near maximum size (cuticle does not stretch).
 A large egg load can also swell the abdomen like this.
-22 segments are extended as shown here.